munirsiddiqui54/AromasHaven/README.md

 ## This is Aromas Haven
-This repository is for FrontEnd
+This repository is for FrontEnd.\
 For Backend: https://github.com/munirsiddiqui54/AromasServer

 ## Available Scripts